KristinaM93/Whole-Genome-Sequencing-/README.md

 1. **BWA-MEM**: A fast and accurate algorithm for mapping low-divergent sequences against a large reference genome.
 2. **GATK (Genome Analysis Toolkit)**: A toolkit for variant discovery in high-throughput sequencing data.
 3. **Manta**: A tool for detecting structural variants from whole-genome and targeted sequencing data.
-4. **BCFtools**: A set of utilities for manipulating variant calls in the BCF and VCF formats.
+4. **bcftools**: A set of utilities for manipulating variant calls in the BCF and VCF formats.
 5. **AnnotSV**: A tool for annotating structural variants with various databases and resources.
 6. **SVDB**: A database of structural variants for comprehensive analysis.